 Samtec performs several tests in-house as part of our qualification testing on a product series; including Low Level Contact Resistance (LLCR).
 It measures the amount of resistance in a position on a part.

-LLCR is used in combination with several other tests to track the overall perform of a part under specific conditions, and is the test we will be discussing today.
+LLCR is used in combination with several other tests to track the overall performance of a part under specific conditions, and is the test we will be discussing today.

 What is Low Level Contact Resistance (LLCR)?